 Chances are, if you’ve ever looked into expat communities in Costa Rica, you’ve heard of Tamarindo.

 A stunning and bustling beach town, Tamarindo has one of the warmest and driest climates in the country.
-The white sand beaches, like Playa Grande and others, hug the coast with tons of outdoor activities for those searching for an active lifestyle.
+The white sand beaches, like Playa Grande and others, hug the coast and offer tons of outdoor activities for those searching for an active lifestyle.
 It’s no surprise it’s one of the best expat communities in Costa Rica.

 Because of its popularity, Tamarindo is quite developed and attracts many tourists.
 It’s 1 hour away from Liberia International Airport and is home to many restaurants and great nightlife.